-Serious, life-threatening, or fatal respiratory depression may occur with use of NUCYNTA tablets.
-Monitor for respiratory depression, especially during initiation of NUCYNTA tablets or following a dose increase [see Warnings and Precautions (5.3)].
+Serious, life-threatening, or fatal respiratory depression may occur with use of NUCYNTA tablets, especially during initiation or following a dose increase.
+To reduce the risk of respiratory depression, proper dosing and titration of NUCYNTA tablets are essential [see Warnings and Precautions (5.2)].